 UK orders will take 1-4 business days to arrive.
-International deliveries can take anywhere from 7-16 days.
-Delivery details will be provided in your confirmation email.
+International deliveries, are always tracked, and can take anywhere from 7-16 days.

 Postal rates for sending items abroad are not just set by the Royal Mail but also by the recipient countries.
-The USPS has decided they need a lot more money to receive packages from abroad than from other countries.
+The USPS has decided they need a lot more money to receive packages from abroad than other countries.
 Why? - I don't know.
-However, it is not much more than sending items to the EU, Australia or Canada for example.
-I do not set the postal rates, I simply pass them on to the customer like any other mail order business.
+For what ever reason, the USPS has opted out of something called the small packet agreement.

-You can also order directly from 2D6 Wargaming but you will likely attract additional charges at customs.
+You can buy 2D6 Wargaming products from Masters of Military in Germany and not pay any import taxes or, you can order directly from 2D6 Wargaming but you will likely attract additional charges at customs.
 Your choice!

 If you see your order marked as "fulfilled" in an email, that means I am picking it, packing and or taking it to the post office.
 In short, its actively on its way!